Back

 My career began at the intersection of technology and public service.
 After graduating from Penn State with a B.S. in Economics in 2021, I joined the U.S. Department of Health & Human Services during the federal COVID-19 response, advancing from Data & Analytics Intern to IT Specialist.
 I moved into doctoral research in Biostatistics at the University of Minnesota, where I develop statistical methods for neuroimaging data — working on questions at the boundary of public health, mental health, and institutional accountability.

-Systems — healthcare, academic, legal, digital — carry enormous power over individual lives.
+Healthcare, academic, legal, and digital systems carry enormous power over individual lives.
 Most were not designed with the most vulnerable people in mind, and few have meaningful accountability mechanisms when they fail.
-I work at the intersection of data science and public health because I believe that rigorous, transparent research is one of the most effective tools for holding institutions to account.
+Jennifer Freyd’s framework names this precisely: institutional betrayal occurs when institutions cause harm through action or inaction against those who depend on them.
+The affirmative counterpart — institutional courage — is what this firm exists to produce.
+I work at the intersection of data science and public health because rigorous, transparent research is one of the most effective tools for moving institutions from one toward the other.

 That shows up differently across my work: statistical methods that make neuroimaging research more reproducible; educational resources that demystify data for people navigating complex institutions; consulting that helps organizations understand what their data actually says rather than what they hoped it would.
-The thread running through all of it is that information asymmetry is a form of power — and closing that gap matters.
+The thread running through all of it is that information asymmetry is a form of power.
+Restoring information symmetry is foundational to that work.

-One consistent feature of my career has been a willingness to name what others prefer to leave unnamed.
-In government, that meant pushing for transparency in systems that had developed a preference for opacity.
+I name what others prefer to leave unnamed.
+In government, that meant pushing for transparency in systems that defaulted to opacity.
 In academia, it means treating methodological rigor as an ethical commitment, not merely a technical one.
 In my research on coercive control, institutional betrayal, and psychological harm, it means taking the evidence seriously — wherever it leads.
+Institutional courage, in Freyd’s framing, is not comfort — it is the willingness to prioritize doing right over doing easy.
+That is the standard I hold this work to.

 I am not interested in comfortable conclusions.
 I am interested in accurate ones — and in ensuring that accuracy reaches the people who need it most, not only those who commission the research.